MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-1801.md

 ## Requirements and limitations

 - You should be running VMM on System Center 2012 R2 update rollup 14 or 2016 UR 4.
-- Ensure that the server meets all requirements for VMM 1801 and that prerequisites are in place [Learn more](../vmm/install.md)
+- Ensure that the server meets all the requirements for VMM 1801 and that prerequisites are in place.
+[Learn more](../vmm/install.md).
 - Ensure that you're running a [supported version of SQL Server](../vmm/system-requirements.md).
 - If your current VMM deployment is integrated with Azure Site Recovery, note that:
 	- Site Recovery settings can't be upgraded.
 After the upgrade, you need to redeploy.